efrenlopezm/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="https://tamucc.edu/" target="blank">Texas A&M University - Corpus Christi</a> • <a href="https://www.tamucc.edu/science/departments/computing-sciences/index.php" target="blank">Department of Computing Sciences</a>.
+description: <a href="https://tamucc.edu/" target="blank">Texas A&M University-Corpus Christi</a> • <a href="https://www.tamucc.edu/science/departments/computing-sciences/index.php" target="blank">Department of Computing Sciences</a>.

 profile:
   align: right